simonmichael/hledger_site/src/tags-tutorial.md

 ## Watch Out for the Spaces

-Now, let’s look for every wrapping colored “ancient white.”
+Now, let’s look for every wrapping colored “ancient white”.
 If we try:

 ```shell
 $ hledger register tag:color=ancient white